Rafael3226/adere-challenge/README.md

 - Star Wars planets
 - Pokémon

-The script uses GPT to parse the problem statements, fetches data from the relevant APIs, performs calculations, and submits answers—all within a 3-minute time limit.
+The script uses GPT to parse the problem statements, fetches data from the relevant APIs, performs calculations, and submits answers.

 ## Setup